HomeTop HeadlinesPope Leo's Blunt Message to Trump

 Pope Leo XIV issued his third fierce denunciation of President Donald Trump’s military offensive against Iran in under a week, warning on Tuesday, March 3, 2026, that the escalating bloodshed risks creating “an irreparable abyss” between nations as civilian deaths rise and U.S. troops return home in flag-covered coffins.

 Speaking from Villa Barberini in Castel Gandolfo, the 70‑year‑old pontiff from Chicago offered an unflinching critique of Operation Epic Fury, the vast air-and-ground assault Trump launched on Iran on February 28 without approval from Congress.
-The campaign has already killed six American service members, destroyed an elementary school filled with young girls in the southern city of Minab, and pushed the Middle East to the edge of full-scale war.
+The campaign has already killed seven American service members, destroyed an elementary school filled with young girls in the southern city of Minab, and pushed the Middle East to the edge of full-scale war.

 United Nations Secretary-General António Guterres condemned the surging violence, urging an immediate ceasefire and warning that the attacks could ignite “a wider regional conflict with grave consequences for civilians and regional stability.”